-Talc is used in everything from makeup to baby powder, and is even used as a food additive.
-But it can be contaminated with asbestos.
-Although asbestos is known to be dangerous—and known to be found in cosmetic talc—the US Food and Drug Administration (FDA) allowed the cosmetic talc industry to monitor its use of talc in cosmetics despite concerns about asbestos contamination.
+Talc finds its way into numerous items, ranging from makeup to baby powder, and is even used as a food additive.
+However, it can sometimes be contaminated with asbestos.
+Despite concerns about asbestos contamination, the US Food and Drug Administration (FDA) has allowed the cosmetic talc industry to self-monitor the use of talc in cosmetics.

 Free Case Evaluation CTA

-The cosmetic talc industry says they test their talc for asbestos and only use talc that is proven to be asbestos-free, however experts say that the outdated tests used by industry scientists can’t detect the levels of asbestos that may be present in talc.
-These levels still remain dangerous.
-Government documents show that FDA officials first discussed the issue of testing for asbestos in talc in 1976, but decided to allow the industry to test its own products.
-Proposals for the FDA to run the tests came up again in 1994 and 2001, but there was no change.
+The cosmetic talc industry claims to test its talc for asbestos and use only asbestos-free talc.
+However, experts argue that the outdated testing methods employed by industry scientists cannot effectively detect the presence of asbestos in talc, thereby leaving potentially dangerous levels of asbestos undetected.
+FDA officials first discussed testing talc for asbestos in 1976 but opted to let the industry handle the testing.
+Similar proposals for the FDA to conduct the tests were raised in 1994 and 2001, but no changes were made.

-Asbestos exposure can cause a very aggressive form of cancer called mesothelioma.
-If you believe you or someone you care about has been exposed to asbestos through the use of talcum powder, contact Cooney & Conway to learn more about your legal rights.
-Mesothelioma is one of the areas we specialize in.
+Exposure to asbestos can lead to the development of a highly aggressive form of cancer known as mesothelioma.
+If you suspect that you or someone you know has been exposed to asbestos through the use of talcum powder, it's crucial to seek information about your legal rights.
+Cooney & Conway specializes in cases related to mesothelioma and can provide valuable guidance in such situations.

-Researchers have been studying the potential link between ovarian cancer and talcum powder for decades.
-There is evidence that Johnson & Johnson, the manufacturer of popular talc products, knew about the risk of ovarian cancer since 1982 and failed to warn the public.
+The potential link between talcum powder and ovarian cancer has been under investigation for several decades.
+There is evidence to suggest that Johnson & Johnson, a renowned talc product manufacturer, was aware of the ovarian cancer risk associated with talcum powder as early as 1982 but failed to warn the public.

-Both the National Cancer Institute and the American Cancer Society consider talc use near the genitals as a “risk factor” for ovarian cancer.
-The International Journal of Gynecological Cancer states that women who use talcum powder on their genital area have a 30%-60% increased risk of cancer.
-To date, Johnson & Johnson and other manufacturers of talc powder have not placed warnings on their products.
+Both the National Cancer Institute and the American Cancer Society consider the use of talcum powder near the genitals as a "risk factor" for ovarian cancer.
+The International Journal of Gynecological Cancer states that women who apply talcum powder to their genital area face a 30%-60% increased risk of developing cancer.
+Despite this, Johnson & Johnson and other talc powder manufacturers have neglected to include warnings on their products.

 baby powder bottles on their side

-The following are just some of the manufacturers and brands that have had their vintage products recently test positive for asbestos contamination:
+Several manufacturers and brands have had their vintage products recently test positive for asbestos contamination.
+These include:

 • Avon Unforgettable Perfumed Talc